svalio/atlassian-connect-express-encryption/README.md

 ### How to send a signed outbound HTTP request back to the host

-`atlassian-connect-express` bundles and extends the awesome [request](https://github.com/mikeal/request) HTTP client.
-To make an OAuth-signed request back to the host, all you have to do is use `request` the way it was designed, but use a relative path as your URL back to the host's REST APIs.
+`atlassian-connect-express` bundles and extends the [request](https://github.com/mikeal/request) HTTP client.
+To make an JWT signed request back to the host, all you have to do is use `request` the way it was designed, but use a relative path as your URL back to the host's REST APIs.
 If `request` finds that you're using a relative URL, it will get signed.
 If you use an absolute URL, it bypasses signing.

     var httpClient = addon.httpClient(req);
     httpClient.get('/', function(err, res, body){